hash6iron/powadcr/README.md

    - Connect ESP32-A1S Audiokit board from UART microUSB port (not power microUSB PORT) at PC USB port.
    - Select the available COM for this connection in COM: field on ESP32 Flash Downloading Tool.
    - Select BAUD: speed at 921600
-   - Disconnect the Touch Screen cable in order to release serial port (Audiokit sharing USB and UART communications)
    - Press START button in ESP32 Flash Downloading Tool.
 Then downloading proccess begin, and wait for FINISH message.
 Enjoy!

      NOTES: If the proccess fail.